What Happened to the Student Activists who Challenged Racism, Antisemitism, and Political Repression?

-From the records of University administrators and Republican operative Ray P. Chase, many of the following names represented “problem” students whose presence and work disrupted or threatened campus life, and who posed threats to the state and the nation.
+From the records of University of Minnesota administrators and Republican operative Ray P. Chase, many of the following names represented “problem” students whose presence and work throughout the 1930s disrupted or threatened campus life and who posed threats to the state and the nation.
 Some students, particularly Jewish and white individuals, were directly targeted as “radicals” or “Communists.”
 Others, particularly African American students, were only singled out when their work challenged campus segregation and anti-African American policies.

-If you have information about any of these men and women that would add to their biographies, please contact us through this website.
+If you have information about any of these men and women that would add to their biographies, please contact us at firstname.lastname@example.org.

-As a student, Breslow was one of the leaders of the anti-war movement, both nationally and on the campus, and objected to the segregation of Pioneer Hall.
+As a student, Lester Breslow was one of the leaders of the anti-war movement, both nationally and on the campus, and objected to the segregation of the first men’s dormitory Pioneer Hall.
 He appeared on the Chase lists from his undergraduate days through his appointment as a physician at the University, and was listed as “son of druggist.
 Russian Jew.”

 He graduated from the University of Minnesota Medical School in 1938 and received a Master’s of Public Health in 1941.
 He became interested in public health because, he said, he thought it suited his ideology as “a political activist for disadvantaged people.”
 In 1943 he joined the Army, even though his job and having a young child both exempted him from the World War II draft.
 He wrote that he felt guilty because earlier he had not joined the “anti-fascist struggle” by volunteering to fight in the Spanish Civil War.
 He served in the Pacific as a captain.